Veneers are one of a number of different cosmetic dentistry options available to improve the look of your teeth.

 When are they used or why would I want them?

-Veneers are one of the most effective cosmetic dentistry treatments, as it is a solution that offers quite a bit of flexibility when it comes to improving the look of your smile.
+Veneers are one of the most effective cosmetic dentistry treatments, when it comes to improving the look of your smile, as it is a solution that offers quite a bit of flexibility.

 Where a cosmetic whitening process can only adjust the tooth colour, veneers can change the tooth colour, look, shape and size, essentially offering an all in one solution for those who want to alter their smile.
 When veneers have been placed they can help make your teeth appear straighter from the front.

-Some of the reasons you might decide on veneers is because they:
+Some of the reasons you might decide on veneers are because they:

 - Improve alignment